shumwaymark/sentinelcam/README.rst

 in the data model discussion, individual image frames require much more space than a compressed video format.
 The computer vision technology underpinning this design is based on the analysis of two-dimensional images.
-The intent is to capture high-resolution ground-truth data, reducing the likelyhood that key details might be missed.
+The intent is to capture high-resolution ground-truth data, reducing the likelihood that key details might be missed.
 This is helpful for analysis and modeling, while also allowing for the production of high-quality full-motion archival videos.

 There can be multiple objects of interest moving through the field of view simultaneously.
 Collected logging data can include geometry, classification, and possibly labeling.
-This could represent the aggregated results inferred from one or more deep neural networks whether collected in real time by an Outpost node, or produced by the Sentinel.
+This could represent the aggregated results inferred from one or more deep neural networks whether collected in real time by an Outpost node or produced by the Sentinel.
 Or both.

 It adds up in a hurry. *And the rest of the story...*